Little Pine State Park

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Fishing: The 94-acre Little Pine Lake has 3.3 miles of shoreline.
-There is also 4.2 miles of stream.
+4.2 miles of Little Pine Creek flow through the park.
 These warm-water and cold-water fisheries have stocked and native trout (brook, rainbow and brown), smallmouth bass, pickerel, sunfish, catfish and perch.
 This diversity provides good fly, bank and boat fishing.
-There is a special regulation, artificial lure only, fishing area along Little Pine Creek in the northeast section of the park.
+There is a special regulation, artificial-lure only, fishing area along Little Pine Creek in the northeast section of the park.
 Pennsylvania Fish and Boat Commission laws apply.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Hunting and Firearms: About 1,700 acres are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, squirrel, fox, bear, grouse and turkey.
-There is a rifle/pistol range and an archery range in the park.
+There is a rifle/pistol range in the park.
 The adjacent state forest land is open to hunting.